b4cksp4c3/b4cksp4c3.github.io/picoctf2019/binary-challenges.md

   return 0;
 }
 ```
 So the difference between this challenge and Overflow 1 is that not only do we have to overwrite the return address on the stack, we also need to pass two arguments while calling the ```flag``` function.
 First lets start by getting the offset.
-This time I will use ```gdb```.
+This time I will use ```gdb``` with the ```PEDA - Python Exploit Development Assistance for GDB```.

 First I will create a pattern of 200 random characters.
 ```